Many readers have questions about my online courses: Solving Your Adult ADHD Puzzle. I have answers.

 - Money is tight.
 How quickly will I benefit?

-1. Who is this course for?
+1. Who is this program for?
 Individuals or couples?

 Simple!
 I designed the course for everyone affected by adult ADHD: